Hello from Colorado!

 The water that fills their glasses, wash buckets, cooking pots, baths and fields is often contaminated, if not taken from a well.
 Diarrehea is one of the top four causes of death in children under five.
 Integrated water programs help people break free from poverty and live longer, healthier lives.
 With clean water, children have a better chance of reaching adulthood and communities at large are able to improve their lives and overcome the chronic issues that have kept them mired in poverty.

-It's also technical.
-Building a water well is a long and hard process in Rwanda.
-Click here to watch a video a team from our church took last year while working to install the first water well.
+here to watch a video a team from our church took last year while working to install the first water well.
 This video will help explain the process and all that is involved, as well as its long-term sustainability and impact.
 More importantly, you can see some of the faces of the people who will directly benefit from our visit.

 As I mentioned, I am writing you to see if you will pray for us and support our trip and the Nyabikiri community in helping provide a second well in the village.
 This well will help alleviate the stress on their current well, establish another location, and bring cleaner water to more families every day.